Install a Custom Distribution on a Linode

 grub.cfgfile, replacing all instances of

 /dev/sda.
-Note that this command will need to be adjusted if your root filesystem is located on a partition other than
+Note that this command needs to be adjusted if your root file system is located on a partition other than

 sed -i -e 's$/dev/sda1$/dev/sda$g' /boot/grub/grub.cfg

 grub.cfgis located under

 /boot/grub2, you should adjust this command to reflect that.

 Transfer your Root File System to your Ext4 Disk

 Now that you’ve updated the necessary configuration files, you’re ready to move your root file system to the ext4 disk you created previously.
 To get started, boot your Linode into Rescue Mode with the following disk assignments:

 - Boot-New disk mounted to

 In Rescue Mode, connect via Lish and transfer your root file system from the